 Meanwhile, Zoom was taking off.
 So, the manufacturer combined the Who Not How mindset with technology that removed transportation and travel.
 This is exponential thinking in action.
 It’s no wonder he was able to create and get things done so quickly.

 A YouTuber named Jimmy Donaldson, AKA “MrBeast,” is 23 years old with over 60 million YouTube followers.
 A couple of months ago, he created 300 new virtual, delivery-only hamburger restaurants in the United States.
 He essentially created a hamburger brand that leveraged existing restaurant kitchens to cook them and third-party delivery apps to deliver them.

 It’s called MrBeast Burger.
 This new business upgrades his entire capability.

 Peter Diamandis, founder and chairman of the X Prize Foundation, believes that digitizing is the first step.
 When we discussed the exponential mindset on our Exponential Wisdom podcast, he said, “The on-ramp for an exponential mindset is asking, ‘What am I not digitizing that I should be?’”

 There are already great workout apps and interactive meetings in the spatial web, even in engineering, where fellow engineers look at and discuss a rotating, three-dimensional machine from different locations.
 Special Forces teams use simulations.
 VR gaming is huge.
-And even the pornography industry has gotten into the VR world.
 The gaming industry as a sport is more extensive than football, basketball, baseball, and hockey put together.
 Those sports don’t even show up on the radar screen compared to gaming.